leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 ## **4. Defining the optimizer and trainer**
-Now that we have defined the model and the dataset, we now need to define optimizer and trainer, and optionally a scheduler for the optimizer.
+Now that we have defined the model and the data module, we need to define optimizer and trainer, and optionally a scheduler, so that we can start training.
 While we can do this with Pytorch, once again Hugginface provides a `Trainer` class that simplifies the process.
-The `Trainer` class in addition enables simplified workflow for distributed training and mixed-precision handling as well.

-`Trainer` class actually by default implements AdamW optimizer and a linear scheduler with warmup and decay, so there's no need to explicitly define them.
+Additionally, the `Trainer` class enables simplified workflow for distributed training and mixed-precision handling as well.Moreover, `Trainer` class by default implements AdamW optimizer and a linear scheduler with warmup and decay, so there's no need to explicitly define them.
 It is highly customizable through the use of `TrainingArguments` class that is supplied as input to the trainer.
 [Trainer documentation](https://huggingface.co/docs/transformers/en/main_classes/trainer) from Huggingface shows there are **118** parameters that can be passed to TrainingArguments.

 In this example, we will assume that we have written a metrics module with get_compute_metrics_fn that returns appropriate metrics function given the model task type.
 We use huggingface `DataCollatorWithPadding` or `DataCollatorForTokenClassificaiton` to implement per-batch dynamic padding to the length of the longest sequence in each batch.
-If we have  We then use huggingface `Trainer` module, with `TrainingArguments` definition.
+We then use huggingface `Trainer` module, with `TrainingArguments` definition.
 By doing so, we can use pre-defined `trainer.train()` and `trainer.evaluate()` methods to simplify training.

 ```python
 """